Faculty of Science

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

-This unit studies the sensory systems and the response systems of the body, and the neural pathways they use, in four areas: the nervous, sensory, muscle and endocrine systems, which act as the body's detection, communication, and response systems.
-Themes 1, 2 and 3 (The world within) explain nerves and inter-cell communication.
-Theme 3 (Registering the world) shows how the systems of touch, pain, hearing, vision, taste and smell detect the world and shows how the brain analyses that information.
-Theme 4 (Responding to the world) details how the body responds through movement of limbs and the action of internal organs, and hormone systems.
+This unit studies how the cells in our body communicate to each other, using fast and slow response systems, and how our bodies use these systems to gain information about the world through our senses and then respond using the muscle systems of our limbs and internal organs and the hormone systems.
+This material is taught through four successive themes that progressively build up the discipline knowledge and broader organisation, communication and management skills of science.
+Themes 1 and 2 (Foundations) explain cell structure and nerve organisation and function.
+Theme 3 (Communication systems) develops that knowledge base to study fast and slow inter-cell communication systems.
+Theme 4 (Sensory systems) shows how the systems of touch, pain, hearing, vision, taste and smell detect the world and how the brain analyses that information.
+Theme 5 (Control and response systems) details how the body responds through movement of limbs and the action of internal organs, and hormone systems.
 Normal physiology and common dysfunctions of the systems are studied, to allow for a greater understanding of the normal physiology, and an appreciation of dysfunctions.

 On completion of this unit students will be able to:

-Three 1-hour lectures and one 3-hour practical class or progress review period per week
+Three 1-hour lectures and one 3-hour practical class, tutorial or workshop per week

 See also Unit timetable information